Kroger is closing stores rather than giving workers an extra $4 in pandemic ‘hero pay’

 Trader Joe’s announced that as of Feb.
 1, it would increase a “thank you” pay bump for all hourly, nonmanagement workers to $4 an hour during the pandemic.
 According to the Seattle Times, a letter to workers posted in a Seattle store specifically referenced the move by cities in California and Washington state to push hazard pay measures.
 That letter, however, noted that the company would scrap midyear raises.

-“Some companies are voluntarily doing it, most are not,” Kinder said.
+“Some companies are voluntarily doing it.
+Most are not,” Kinder said.
 “The question is what do we do about that?”